kohkimakimoto/luster/README.md

 ```
 php vendor/bin/luster init
+Input your cli app name (default: luster)
 ```

+Input your app name.
 You will get some directories and files.
-Look at `bin/cmd`.
+Look at `bin/[yourappname]`.
 It is a executable command file to bootstrap the app.
-You should rename it.

 Run this command.

 ```
-php bin/cmd
+php bin/yourappname
 ```

 Did you get messages like the following?
 It is OK.
 Luster has been installed correctly.

 ```
-cmd version 0.1.0
+yourappname version 0.1.0

 Usage:
  command [options] [arguments]